Values education: Singapore

-Teacher training institutions in Singapore all have curricular for learning to teach civics and moral education programmes – but students do not take these as seriously as they should due to lack of assessment.
-The reason has been said to be the lack of innovative teaching approaches such as discourse pedagogy.
+Teacher training institutions in Singapore all have curricula for learning to teach civics and moral education.
+Still, students do not take them as seriously as they should because assessments are insufficient.
+The reason has been said to be the lack of innovative teaching approaches, such as discourse pedagogy.

 Slovenia

-There is an obligatory school subject that includes the aspect of values education and Citizenship Culture and Ethics.
-It is taught in 7th or 8th grade of primary school.
-Besides this, there are two elective subjects that partly deal with values education: Religions and Ethics (for 7th, 8th, and 9th grade) and Philosophy for children (Critical thinking, Ethical exploring, Me and the other; for 7th, 8th, and 9th grade).
-The Slovenian educational system does not require special training in the field of values education for teachers that teach mentioned subjects.
+There is an obligatory school subject that includes aspects of values education, Citizenship, Culture, and Ethics.
+It is taught in the 7th or 8th grade of primary school.
+Besides this, two elective subjects partly deal with values education: Religions and Ethics (for 7th, 8th, and 9th grade) and Philosophy for children (Critical thinking, Ethical exploring, Me and the other; for 7th, 8th, and 9th grade).
+The Slovenian educational system does not require special training in values education for teachers of the mentioned subjects.

 Sweden

 Values education is a part of Swedish schools.
-Whereas the formal curricula are about educating students to be competent democratic citizens by practising student participation, qualitative studies have shown that in everyday school life, values education and school democracy often appeared to be reduced to traditional disciplining with a high focus on rules and regulations.
-This in turn evokes some critiques among students.
-Most research on values education in Sweden is done by qualitative methods, especially ethnographic or field studies as well as a focus group and interview studies.
+Whereas the formal curricula aim to educate students to become competent democratic citizens through student participation, qualitative studies have shown that, in everyday school life, values education and school democracy often appear reduced to traditional disciplining, with a strong focus on rules and regulations.
+This, in turn, evokes some critiques among students.
+Most research on values education in Sweden is done by qualitative methods, especially ethnographic or field studies, as well as focus group and interview studies.
 Some studies have been conducted by survey and other quantitative methods.
 In addition, theoretical work with roots in Dewey and Habermas has been done on deliberative democracy and deliberative conversations in schools.

 Thailand

 In Thailand, values have traditionally been taught within the context of Buddhist religious education.
-Since 1982 there has been a revival of applied values as an extracurricular activity suitable for Buddhist, Moslem and Christian students alike to prepare Thai students for the effects of globalization.
+Since 1982, there has been a revival of applied values as an extracurricular activity suitable for Buddhist, Muslim, and Christian students alike, preparing Thai students for the effects of globalization.

 United Kingdom

-Since 1988 the British government, although not recognising or calling it values education, has promoted and respected values in the guise of spiritual, moral, social and cultural development (SMSCD) leaving the initiative to individual schools to decide how values education standards should be met.
-It is not clear whether there are standards of values education.
+Since 1988, the British government, although not recognizing or calling it "values education," has promoted and respected values in the guise of spiritual, moral, social, and cultural development (SMSCD), leaving individual schools to decide how to meet values education standards.
+It is not clear whether there are standards for values education.

 The Government and state school systems have never called it "values education".
-Values education courses in Britain may be implemented in the form of government-supported campaigns such as Social & Emotional Aspects of Learning (SEAL, but are more often provided by local experts in the form of Living Values Education Programme.
+Values education courses in Britain may be implemented through government-supported campaigns such as Social & Emotional Aspects of Learning (SEAL, but are more often provided by local experts in the form of Living Values Education Program.

 One headteacher in Cornwall has achieved national recognition for his work on character development and "virtues", at Kehelland Village School, based on Baha'i teachings.
 He was asked to develop the primary section of the University of Birmingham's Character Education pack for use with the national curriculum.